Skip to main content

 • check the quality of the data collected

-• explain findings to market research executives
+• explain findings to organisation and company executives

 Working environment